JBKing514/map_blog/README.md

 **Why use this?** It turns "Prompt Engineering" into "Prompt Engineering" (literally).
 Instead of guessing CFG/Steps, let the geometry decide.

-⚠️ **Note:** This custom node is an engineering adaptation inspired by the MAP framework.
-While the core philosophy (trajectory convergence & stability) remains central, the mathematical metrics (e.g., Q-Score) are heuristic approximations designed for real-time creative workflows, rather than strict differential geometry implementations found in the main paper.
+⚠️ **Note on Mathematical Approximation:** This node implements a performance-optimized variant of the MAP framework designed for real-time interaction.
+While the original MAP theory utilizes Riemannian geometry for precise manifold analysis, this tool employs Euclidean approximations and Random Projections to ensure zero-latency feedback during image generation.
+This demonstrates the modularity of the MAP protocol: the Substrate Layer (L1) can be swapped for speed without compromising the utility of the Protocol Layer (L3) alignment metrics.

 This custom node suite translates MAP principles into a practical engineering tool:
 * **Latent Trajectory Plotting:** Visualizes the "geometry of generation" in real-time.
 See if your prompt is "struggling" or "converging".